rwash/rwash.github.io/cv.md

 In The News
 -----------

+* My security stories paper with Emilee Rader and Brandon Brooks was written up by the TechRepublic: <http://www.techrepublic.com/blog/security/inside-your-users-brains-where-they-get-security-advice/8361>
 * My collaborative NSF grant with Emilee Rader was picked up by the Associated Press, which caused it to get mentioned in a number of online sources:
     * Detroit Free Press: Jan 2, 2012. <http://www.freep.com/article/20120102/NEWS06/120102009/U-S-MSU-computer-security>
     * The Republic: Jan 2, 2012. <http://www.therepublic.com/view/story/fb75369eb3e24afe9a05d62728b1f0ed/MI--Home-Computer-Security/>